 Summary: In this article, you will learn how to do a real estate market analysis.
-Topics include: what is a real estate market analysis?, why they’re important for buyers and sellers, and a simple step-by-step guide to determine a property’s accurate market value.
+Topics include: what is a real estate market analysis also called a comparative market analysis, why they’re important for buyers and sellers, and a simple step-by-step guide to determine a property’s accurate market value.

 - What is a Real Estate Market Analysis?